Early days in Hillcrest, Hamilton

 Present-day: Housing & University Campus & St. John's College:

-Nowadays some of this land on the western slopes of Hillcrest forms the Knighton Road / Old Farm Road / Ruakura Road area, part housing, part university campus, and the St. John's College whose front entrance is off Hillcrest Road.
+Nowadays some of this land on the western slopes of Hillcrest forms the Knighton Road / Old Farm Road / Ruakura Road area, part housing, part University campus, and the St. John's College whose front entrance is off Hillcrest Road.
 A new road was constructed in 1930 which was named Knighton Road in 1947 by the Hamilton City Council.
 The University moved to the site in 1964 after the land was made available to the University and Hamilton Teachers' College under the Public Works Act 1962.

 Southern slopes of Hillcrest - Waikato River: